 The traffic orders are local legislation.
 They define the restrictions which apply.
 The signage is placed to show the effect of the traffic orders.
 The presence of signage purportedly restricting the inside lanes between the traffic islands and the footway to buses, cycles and taxis does not create such a restriction.
 Nor does the placing of signage assist the courts in interpreting what the traffic order means.

-While courts adopt a purposive approach to the interpretation of legislation, the purpose of the traffic orders on Camrose Avenue is not to give priority to buses.
-As a council report in 2005 noted, it was to stop HGVs using Camrose Avenue.
-It was to achieve this by combining a width restriction with a short bypass for buses with a bus-operated gate.
+With the technology available in 1974, that purpose was to be achieved by combining a physical width restriction of 6'6" with a short bypass for buses with a bus-operated gate.
 The scheme failed because the gates were not used.
 Far from being a bus-priority scheme, buses have to give way to traffic emerging from the width restriction.

-Written 28th October 2025; last updated 1st November 2025
+Written 28th October 2025; last updated 15th February 2026